ghostmonk/twitter-challenge/README.md

 Unfortunately you have to run the twitter proxy using a separate process.
 The proxy should be started first... so that it is available to the console application.
 In addition, the node modules should be installed separately from the main application.

+### config.js

+Before running the commands below, please ensure you add the necessary values to the twitter-proxy/config.js file.
+I did not commit these secrete values.

 Do the following commands in order

 ```cd twitter-proxy```